 Typical Program Structure

-- Complete 2 years of full-time coursework.
+- Complete at least two years of full-time coursework.

 - Submit a dissertation proposal and have it approved.